 Carla Diana is a designer, author, and educator who explores the impact of future technologies through hands-on experiments in product design and tangible interaction.
-Starting in Fall 2025, she will serve as Associate Professor and Director of Product Design at Lawrence Technological University, where she will lead students in exploring the intersections of emerging tech, physical form, and human experience.
+She is Associate Professor and Director of Product Design at Lawrence Technological University, where she leads students in exploring the intersections of emerging tech, physical form, and human experience.

 In addition to her academic work and studio practice, she is Design Advisor and former Head of Design for Diligent Robotics, an Austin, TX, based company where advances in artificial intelligence and machine learning manifest in robot assistants to help healthcare workers.